Policy #16: Academic Integrity

 - Helping or attempting to help others engage in any of the conduct described above

 At CiiAT, the use of artificial intelligence (AI) tools, such as ChatGPT, must be approached with transparency and integrity.
-Students may utilize AI for research, drafting, or brainstorming, but it is essential that they properly acknowledge its use.
+Students may utilize AI for sourcing materials, drafting, or brainstorming, but it is essential that they use it responsibly and properly acknowledge its use.
 Failure to do so may constitute a violation of CiiAT’s Academic Integrity Policy.
+The scope of this policy applies to all academic submissions, including but not limited to written assignments, research projects, presentations, and reflective papers.

-When using AI tools for assignments or assessments, students must:
+When using AI tools for assignments or assessments where it is not strictly prohibited, students must:

 - Acknowledge Use: Clearly state in their assignment that AI was used.
 This should include the specific tool, such as ChatGPT, and provide details on how it assisted the assignment.

 - Quantify Contribution: Students should describe what percentage or portion of the assignment was supported by AI.
-This can include tasks like research, idea generation, drafting, or refining language.
+This can include tasks like sourcing materials, drafting, or refining language.

 - Proper Referencing: Any content, suggestions, or outputs from AI must be referenced, just like any other source.
 This ensures clarity on which parts of the work were influenced by AI versus original student input.